aws/aws-cdk/packages/@aws-cdk/aws-cognito/README.md

 used additionally; or it can be configured so that email and/or phone numbers are the only ways a user can register and sign in.
 Read more about this [here](https://docs.aws.amazon.com/cognito/latest/developerguide/user-pool-settings-attributes.html#user-pool-settings-aliases-settings).

+⚠️ Username and Alias attributes `phone`, `email`, or `preferredUserName` are user pool properties that cannot be updated.

 To match with 'Option 1' in the above link, with a verified email, `signInAliases` should be set to `{ username: true, email: true }`.
 To match with 'Option 2' in the above link with both a verified